Graduate Degree Programs

 2. Administration of the Program

-The Field Faculty of Industrial and Labor Relations administers the general requirements for the M.P.S. degree through the ILR Graduate Committee.
+The Graduate Field Faculty of Industrial and Labor Relations administers the general requirements for the M.P.S. degree through the ILR Graduate Committee.
 This Committee reviews applications, administers the program of study, and recommends the degree for those who satisfactorily meet the requirements.

 3. Admissions